History of economic inequality: Theories

-According to Simon Kuznets the rise in inequality is unavoidable with the birth of an Industrial Revolution, as it needs a dense concentration of capital to allow industrialisation.
-Afterwards, the level of inequality will decrease over time as industrialists need to employ qualified labors to complete ever more complexified tasks.
-Thus wage increases.
+According to Simon Kuznets, the rise in inequality is unavoidable with the onset of the Industrial Revolution, as it requires a dense concentration of capital to enable industrialisation.
+Afterwards, the level of inequality will decrease over time as industrialists need to employ qualified laborers to complete ever more complex tasks.
+Thus, wages increase.

-Thomas Piketty argues that inequality of wealth tend to increase over time empirically.
+Thomas Piketty argues that inequality of wealth tends to increase over time empirically.
 Sole exception throughout history was the era following the end of World War II.

-Economist Branko Milanović challenges this "naturalistic" approach of the evolution of inequality, deeming that there is nothing natural in it, but solely the product of industrial dispute.
+Economist Branko Milanović challenges this "naturalistic" approach to the evolution of inequality, arguing that it is not natural but solely the product of industrial disputes.
 Thomas Piketty goes as far as stating that the historical rise or decrease in inequality in capitalism is but contingent, and that industrial dispute and ideology are the means to transform the evolution of inequality within society.

 Prehistory and first civilizations

-History of economic inequality goes as old as the history of civilizations and military conquests.
-American economist Thorstein Veblen states that first "barbarian" civilizations wage wars when meeting one another because of scarcity of resources, which would have allowed the creation of a "predatory spirit".
-Glory and theft became thus masculin virtue as most physically able were those sent on the frontline to fight.
-Veblen explains that this predatory spirit initiated inequality of gender, for at some point men began to consider women of the enemy tribe as genuine war trophies, thus implying objectivisation and economic domination on women by men.
+The history of economic inequality goes as far back as the history of civilizations and military conquests.
+American economist Thorstein Veblen states that the first "barbarian" civilizations wage war when they meet one another because of resource scarcity, which fosters a "predatory spirit".
+Glory and theft became masculine virtues, as the most physically able were sent to the front lines to fight.
+Veblen explains that this predatory spirit initiated inequality of gender, for at some point men began to consider women of the enemy tribe as genuine war trophies, thus implying objectivisation and economic domination of women by men.

 Antiquity

-Milton Friedman argues that from antiquity to nowadays, in every country, the governors of societies have used the creation of money to unofficially, quickly and arbitrarily impose very heavy taxes, thereby increasing the power and wealth of the governors to the detriment of the common people.
+Milton Friedman argues that from antiquity to nowadays, in every country, the governors of societies have used the creation of money to unofficially, quickly, and arbitrarily impose very heavy taxes, thereby increasing the power and wealth of the governors to the detriment of the common people.
 By way of example, in the 4th century, the state of Constantinople devalued its copper currency, largely owned by the poor, in favor of the rich, thus increasing economic inequalities between rich and poor people.